PAT Testing: Do You Need It for Your Craft Fair Setup?

 PAT testing is one of the most misunderstood topics in the craft fair world.
-Many stallholders believe it is a legal requirement — it is not.
-The law requires your electrical equipment to be safe, but it does not mandate PAT testing specifically.
-However, many event organisers require PAT certificates as a condition of booking, which creates a practical requirement even where there is no legal one.
+Many stallholders believe it is a legal requirement; it is not.
+The law requires your electrical equipment, the fairy lights, card reader, and extension leads on your stall, to be safe, but it does not mandate PAT testing specifically.
+However, many craft fair organisers require PAT certificates as a condition of booking, which creates a practical requirement even where there is no legal one.
 This guide explains the real position, what you actually need to do, and how to handle it when an organiser asks.

 Key Point

 PAT testing is not a legal requirement.
 The law requires electrical equipment to be maintained in a safe condition, but does not specify how.
-However, many event organisers require PAT certificates — and if they ask for it, you need it to attend.
+However, many craft fair organisers require PAT certificates, and if they ask for it, you need it to attend the fair.

 - Card payment machines and phone chargers.